react-navigation/react-navigation.github.io/versioned_docs/version-7.x/typescript.md

 ### Type checking screens

-To type check our screens, we need to annotate the `navigation` prop and the `route` prop received by a screen.
-The navigator packages in React Navigation export a generic types to define types for both the `navigation` and `route` props from the corresponding navigator.
+To type check our screens, we need to annotate the `navigation` and the `route` props received by a screen.
+The navigator packages in React Navigation export generic types to define types for both the `navigation` and `route` props from the corresponding navigator.

 For example, you can use `NativeStackScreenProps` for the Native Stack Navigator.